CarloLucibello/Erdos.jl/README.md

 ## Supported Versions
-* LightGraphs master is designed to work with the latest stable version of Julia.
+* FatGraphs master is designed to work with the latest stable version of Julia.
-* Julia 0.3: LightGraphs v0.3.7 is the last version guaranteed to work with Julia 0.3.
+* Julia 0.3: FatGraphs v0.3.7 is the last version guaranteed to work with Julia 0.3.
-* Julia 0.4: LightGraphs versions in the 0.6 series are designed to work with Julia 0.4.
+* Julia 0.4: FatGraphs versions in the 0.6 series are designed to work with Julia 0.4.
-* Julia 0.5: LightGraphs versions in the 0.7 series are designed to work with Julia 0.5.
+* Julia 0.5: FatGraphs versions in the 0.7 series are designed to work with Julia 0.5.
 * Julia 0.6: Some functionality might not work with prerelease / unstable / nightly versions of Julia.
 If you run into a problem on 0.6, please file an issue.

 # Contributing and Reporting Bugs
 We welcome contributions and bug reports!
-Please see [CONTRIBUTING.md](https://github.com/JuliaGraphs/LightGraphs.jl/blob/master/CONTRIBUTING.md) for guidance on development and bug reporting.
+Please see [CONTRIBUTING.md](https://github.com/JuliaGraphs/FatGraphs.jl/blob/master/CONTRIBUTING.md) for guidance on development and bug reporting.